-At this early stage we emphasise that our interest is with the pure buckling problem; that is to determine the nature of $\lambda = \lambda(\mu; m)$ which is just sufficient to excite wrinkles of wavenumber m for a given μ .
-The conventional method to isolate the form of λ would be to specify μ and then determine the corresponding λ as a function of m.
+We emphasize that our interest lies in the pure buckling problem, that is, to determine the nature of $\lambda = \lambda(\mu; m)$ which is just sufficient to excite wrinkles of wavenumber m for a given μ .
+The conventional method to isolate the form of λ is to specify μ and then determine the corresponding λ as a function of m.
 What makes this strategy unattractive here is that the basic solution satisfies nonlinear equations that depend on the loading λ .
 In standard bifurcation theory one would hope to set the basic state once and for all and then seek eigenvalues of the perturbation equations.
-Here this approach will fail, or at best be complicated to implement, as the basic equations and the system describing the wrinkles are coupled via λ .
-The upshot would be that any critical loading values arising from the wrinkle equations would be likely to modify the base state structure and it is unclear how a converged solution might be arrived at which is consistent with both the base state and wrinkle equations.
+Here this approach will fail or, at best, be complicated to implement, as the basic equations and the system describing the wrinkles are coupled via λ .
+The upshot would be that any critical loading values arising from the wrinkle equations would be likely to modify the base state structure, and it is unclear how a converged solution might be arrived at which is consistent with both the base state and wrinkle equations.
 Fortunately this difficulty can be neatly side-stepped by viewing the problem from a slightly different standpoint.
 In this we effectively specify λ , which ties down the base state, and then solve the wrinkle equations for the wavenumber m; it is then simple to invert the results to generate the dependence of λ on m.
-It is a crucial feature of our work that at no stage is λ to be regarded as fixed; rather for a specified μ we are aiming to track the value of $\lambda(m)$ just sufficient to induce buckling.
-As the chosen value of μ is changed so λ must compensate to ensure we remain at the onset of buckling.
+It is a crucial feature of our work that at no stage is λ to be regarded as fixed; rather, for a specified μ we are aiming to track the value of $\lambda(m)$ just sufficient enough to induce buckling.
+As the chosen value of μ is changed, so λ must compensate to ensure we remain at the onset of buckling.

 Within the mechanics of thin plates and shells there are several notable precedents regarding the asymptotic limits of various equations as a loading parameter or a geometrical characteristic is progressively varied.
-In their pioneering work [12] Junkin and Davis studied a clamped circular plate loaded with a load on a central rigid inclusion by using "first-approximation" non-linear shell equations.
+In their pioneering work [12] Junkin and Davis studied a clamped circular plate with a load on a central rigid inclusion by using "first-approximation" nonlinear shell equations.
 Depending on the magnitude of the load, they identified a sequence of plate problems that included the usual linear equations for very small deflections and the FvK equations for moderate deflections.
-A somewhat similar idea was implemented by Simmonds and Libai [13] for a particular theory of internally pressurised spherical caps.
-By scaling the pressure load and the shallowness parameters on suitable powers of a dimensionless thickness quantity, they obtained as many as seventeen different types of simplified equations.
-This suite of equations reflected a range of dominant deformation mechanisms be they linear, nonlinear/inextensional, nonlinear/membrane or some other form.
-Komaragiri et al. [14] revisited this analysis and carried out a related investigation for a free-standing circular elastic plate under point and pressure loads.
-In more recent times, Berdichevski's asymptotic-variational technique [15] has emerged as a powerful device that can accomplish comparable results as can be gleaned from [16] among others.
-It is perhaps worth emphasising that all these studies dealt with deformation problems, that is the load is prescribed and one tries to predict the corresponding deformation.
+A somewhat similar idea was implemented by Simmonds and Libai [13] for a particular theory of internally pressurized spherical caps.
+By scaling the pressure load and the shallowness parameters on suitable powers of a dimensionless thickness quantity, they obtained as many as 17 different types of simplified equations.
+This suite of equations reflected a range of dominant deformation mechanisms, including linear, nonlinear/inextensional, nonlinear/membrane, and other forms.
+Komaragiri, Begley, and Simmonds [14] revisited this analysis and carried out a related investigation for a free-standing circular elastic plate under point and pressure loads.
+More recently, Berdichevski's asymptotic-variational technique [15] has emerged as a powerful device that can accomplish comparable results as can be gleaned from [16] among others.
+It is perhaps worth emphasizing that all these studies dealt with deformation problems, that is, the load is prescribed and one tries to predict the corresponding deformation.
 The problem we have in mind is somewhat different as we must tackle a bifurcation equation.
-Thus, the size of the loading is intimately related to the initial level of stretching, and can only be found by considering both the basic state and the perturbation structure simultaneously.
+Thus, the size of the loading is intimately related to the initial level of stretching and can only be found by considering both the basic state and the perturbation structure simultaneously.